How to get on and off the toilet

 Toilet risers are a great help for people who may have noticeably less leg strength and balance.
-They provide an extra little lift when getting on and off the loo, and are situated over the toilet itself.
+They provide an extra little lift for people to get on and off the toilet, and are situated over the toilet itself.
 The seat can be pushed up to help the user get back to a standing position; on the contrary, it can also be lowered to a seated position when the user needs to sit down.

 Models like the Easi-Seat and the LiftSeat keep users independent and safe thanks to their controlled, powered movement.
 These risers are operated using a handset or buttons on the armrest, and can easily be cleaned with everyday cleaning products.

 Individuals with fairly poor mobility and leg strength may benefit from using a wheeled commode chair.
 This wheelchair-like structure can be positioned over the toilet so that the user doesn’t even need to touch the loo to use it.